happyjeffery88/AFBlegal/TermsOfService.md

 Asian Farming Bank (referred to as "the Bot").
 By inviting or using the Bot in any Discord server or direct messages, you agree to these Terms and Conditions (the "Terms").
 Please read them carefully.
 If you do not agree, refrain from using this application.

-1. About these Terms of Service
+# About these Terms of Service
 Asian Farming Bank is a Discord bot designed to be a simulation that is integrated within Discord.
 These Terms govern your access to and use of the Bot and its services.
 By using the Bot, you agree to comply with these Terms, as well as Discord's Terms of Service and Community Guidelines.

-2. Eligibility
+# Eligibility
 To use Asian Farming Bank, you must:
-  Be at least 13 years old (or meet Discord's minimum age requirements in your region).
+  - Be at least 13 years old (or meet Discord's minimum age requirements in your region).
+  - Follow Discord TOS statement
-  Have the necessary permissions to invite and use bots in the Discord servers you manage.
+  - Have the necessary permissions to invite and use bots in the Discord servers you manage.

-3. Acceptable Use
+# Acceptable Use
 When using Asian Farming Bank, you agree to:
 Use the Bot only for its intended purposes